RhanPemberton/1p21bulkmenubundle/readme.md

 </aside>
 ```

-In case the sidebar needs to be customized, the function also calls on a boiler template: [ilaw-nav-field-bulk-edit-support/template/sidebar.php](ilaw-nav-field-bulk-edit-support/template/sidebar.php).
-In case the output needs to be customized, this can be copied to your theme instead of using the function
+In case the sidebar needs to be customized, the function calls on a boiler template: [ilaw-nav-field-bulk-edit-support/template/sidebar.php](ilaw-nav-field-bulk-edit-support/template/sidebar.php) which can be copied into your theme instead of using the function

 # Version Updates
 *	2.0.0 	- easier set up and stuff